TeamUlysses/ulx/ulib/ULib_readme.txt

 Group: Changelog
 v2.50 - *(00/00/00)*
+	* [ADD] ULib.pcallError -- Does what global PCallError used to do before it was removed.
 	* [FIX] The usual assortment of garry breakages.
 	* [FIX] Changed away from our custom implementation of datastream to use Garry's new net library.
 	* [CHANGE] Lots of changes to match GM13.